CodeByAryan/Fraud_Detection_Project/README.md

 # Fraud Transaction Analysis Dashboard

-## 📌 Project Overview
+## 📌 Overview

-The Fraud Transaction Analysis Dashboard is a data analysis project developed using Python and Power BI to analyze financial transaction data and identify suspicious transaction patterns.
-The project focuses on data preprocessing, exploratory data analysis (EDA), and interactive dashboard visualization for fraud monitoring.
+This project focuses on analyzing financial transaction data to identify suspicious transaction patterns and fraud-related activities using Python and Power BI.
+The project includes data preprocessing, exploratory data analysis (EDA), suspicious transaction detection, and interactive dashboard visualization.

-This project helps in understanding transaction behavior, detecting unusual activities, and visualizing fraud-related insights through an interactive Power BI dashboard.
+The main objective of this project is to understand transaction behavior and visualize fraud insights through an interactive Power BI dashboard.

 ---